 Figure A1.
 Titers of Spike-pseudotyped lentiviral particles in 293T-ACE2 cells (A, B) and neutralization of these viruses with serum from an individual previously infected with SARS-CoV-2 (C).
 (A) Titers of pseudotyped lentivirus with the ZsGreen backbone pseudotyped with full-length Spike, Spike with either of the two truncations, VSV G, or no viral entry protein.
-Titers were determined as in Fig. 3 except positive cells were counted via flow cytometry at 60 h post-infection.
+Titers were determined as in Fig. 3 and described in subsection 5.4.
+Positive cells were counted via flow cytometry at 60 h post-infection.
 The “n.d.” indicates that the titer was not detectable.
 Data shown are from a single representative example.
 (B) Titers of Luciferase-IRES-ZsGreen backbone virus pseudotyped with the specified viral entry proteins.
-The Luciferase-IRES-ZsGreen backbone used here has a few modifications in the LTRs compared to the backbone used in Fig. 3, but these two backbones behave similarly in our hands (data not shown).
 Titers were determined by measuring relative luciferase units (RLUs) per mL and then normalizing to the titers of full-length Spike pseudotyped lentivirus.
 RLUs were determined at 52 h post-infection.
 The RLUs per mL for the Spike-pseudotyped viruses are the average of seven wells of a 1:3 dilution of virus in a total volume of 150 μL.
 For the VSV G-pseudotyped virus, RLUs per mL were averaged from six three-fold dilutions starting at a 1:48 dilution in a total volume of 150 μL.
-The luciferase assay was carried out as described in the methods below, except the assay was carried out in a black-walled, clear-bottom plate (Greiner, 655090) coated with poly-L-lysine and luciferase readings were measured in these plates without transferring to an opaque-bottom plate.
-These plates have slightly higher background than opaque plates, resulting in a very low, but detectable titer for viral particles produced without adding a viral entry protein.
 (C) Neutralization assay with serum collected from an individual previously infected with SARS-CoV-2, 43 days post-symptom onset (p.s.o.).
-The neutralization assay was carried out as described in the methods below with a few modifications.
-First, an equal volume (50 uL) of each virus– full-length, Δ18 and Δ21 Spike-pseudotyped lentiviruses–was added to each well rather than normalizing the amount of virus added to result in equivalent RLUs.
-Additionally, we used a black-walled, clear-bottom plates as mentioned in B. Here, we started with a 1:20 serum dilution and did 6, 3-fold dilutions to make the neutralization curve.
 The full-length neutralization curve shows data averaged from duplicate measurements.
 The Δ18 and Δ21 neutralization curves display data from a single replicate.
 The IC50s for the full-length, Δ18, and Δ21 viruses are 1:345, 1:345, and 1:370, respectively.
 These values all fall within the range of IC50 values we have measured previously for this same serum sample with virus pseudotyped with full-length Spike (1:320-1:375).
 We thank Dr. David Koelle and Dr. Anna Wald at the University of Washington for sharing this sample with us.